Skip to content

 1. Preheat your oven to 375°F (190°C).

-2. Wash and scrub the sweet potatoes, then pierce them with a fork.
+2. Scrub and wash the sweet potatoes, then prick with a fork.

-4. Slice the sweet potatoes open and add butter, brown sugar, and cinnamon.
+4. Cut the sweet potatoes in half and top with butter, brown sugar, and cinnamon.

-5. For a sweeter treat, top with marshmallows and return to the oven for a few minutes until they melt.
+5. For an even sweeter dessert, add marshmallows and put back in the oven for a few moments until they melt.

 Q: Are Texas Roadhouse mashed potatoes real?

-A: Yes, Texas Roadhouse uses real potatoes to make their mashed potatoes, which are prepared fresh in-house.
+A: Texas Roadhouse makes their mashed potatoes with real potatoes, which are made fresh in-house.

-A: Yes, Texas Roadhouse offers mashed potatoes as a side dish, which can be served plain or with brown or white gravy.
+A: Yes, Texas Roadhouse has mashed potatoes available as a side dish, plain or brown or white gravy.

-Q: What kind of sweet potato does Texas Roadhouse use?
+Q: What type of sweet potato does Texas Roadhouse serve?

 Leave a Reply